 To recall, the draft Decision - Guiding Document on chrysotile was produced by the CRC in 2005.
-This document aims at providing the 164 Parties (Member States) by 2021, 16 years will have elapsed since 2005.
+This document aims at providing the 165 Parties (Member States) by 2023, with accurate information to take or not the decision to list chrysotile in Annex III.
+18 years will have elapsed since 2005.